The low-down on plastic

 Collins Dictionary recently announced “single-use” as its word of 2018, reflecting the surge in public awakening about the plastic pollution crisis.
 With 8—12 million tonnes of plastic entering our oceans every year, leaching toxins into the land, our food and our bodies, serious action has been a long time coming!

 With so much going on in the plastic sphere it can be hard to keep up and filter meaningful developments from wishy-washy statements.
-Here we’ll give you a rundown of where we’re at with plastic legislation in the EU and the UK, in plain English.
+Here we’ll give you a rundown of where we’re at with plastic laws in the EU and the UK, in plain English.
 Get ready for some news worth celebrating as well as a reality check about the challenges we’ll be facing in 2019.

 Let’s start with the EU, which took a significant step forward by introducing the Single-Use Plastics Directive in December 2018.
 After months of negotiations, the EU agreed on a ban for several single-use plastic items: cotton buds, straws, stirrers, balloon sticks, oxo-biodegradable plastics, plates, cutlery and food containers and cups made from expanded polystyrene – great news!